Mentoring: Necessary But Insufficient for Advancement (Report)Dec 01, 2010

 - Harvard Business Review: “Why Men Still Get More Promotions than Women”

 - Harvard Business Review (Blog): “New Research Busts Myths About the Gender Gap”

 - Harvard Business Review (Blog): “Women Don’t Go After the Big Jobs with Gusto: True or False?”

 - Catalyzing (The Catalyst Blog): “Be Somebody—Get Sponsored”

 Jim Turley, Chairman & CEO, Ernst & Young discusses women, sponsors and advancement.
-Click the image below to watch the video.
+Watch now.

 President’s Circle: American Express

 Mentor Circle: Chevron Corporation, Credit Suisse Group, General Motors Company, The Procter & Gamble Company, Scotiabank